What is Google Analytics and Can It Help My Business?

 Google Analytics is the ultimate when it comes to keeping a close eye on your visitor's intricate activity whilst on your website, and for those using Google Ads, it's an essential add-on tool for your business

 Launched in 2005, Google Analytics was born out of a partnership with Urchin, a web analytic software company who teamed up with Google to create what, in time, has become the most powerful web analytic programme on the internet today.

 Google Analytics was initially an invite-only programme, but in 2006 Google opened it up the world as a free service that would become pivotal for every small to medium businesses on the internet.
-Today it is estimated that over 60m websites around the world are using Google Analytics, and though there is a premium version, it is only really necessary for large enterprises or conglomerates.
+At the time of writing it is estimated that over 65m websites around the world are using Google Analytics, and though there is a premium version, it is only really necessary for large enterprises or conglomerates.